Manu87DS/Manu87DS/README.md

 ### Welcome!
-#### - 🔭 I’m currently working as Junior Data Scientist having a robust data analyst background
+#### - 🔭 I’m currently working as Data Scientist having a robust background in innovation & data analysis
 #### - 🤝 I’m looking to collaborate on all kinds of Data Projects, from data exploration to algorithms industrialization (Python, R, SQL)
 #### - 🤔 I’m looking for help for continuous improvement of my skills in DevOps / MLOPs / Data Architecture
 #### - 💬 Ask me about Machine Learning, Deep Learning, MLOPs, Reinforcement Learning, Web Applications, NLP, Computer Vision, DataViz